 Cultural Bias Against Introverts

-Introverts are sometimes stereotyped as being quiet and passive.
-In fact, introversion or extroversion has little to do with social skills, but more to do with how one acquires and uses energy.
+Introverts are sometimes mistakenly thought of as being shy and passive.
+In reality, introversion or extroversion have little to do with social skills but are defined by how one gets and uses energy.

 Let’s be clear: we all have both sides.

-Introverts can be social and expressive if they manage their inner energy well.
-It doesn’t mean that they are not authentic.
-Instead, it’s just another facet of their personality.
-The most successful people in the world, to name a few, Warren Buffett, Mark Zuckerberg, Larry Page, Bill Gates and Barack Obama, are all recognized introverts.
-They use their personality in the job to achieve success.
-So being an introvert is not that bad.
+Introverts can be social and expressive while managing their inner energy.
+This doesn’t mean they are not authentic; instead, it is another aspect of their personality.
+Many of the world’s most successful people, such as Warren Buffet, Mark Zuckerberg, Larry Page, Bill Gates, and Barack Obama, are introverts.
+They use their personalities to achieve success in their careers.
+Therefore, being an introvert is not a disadvantage.

 The Values of Introverts

-Introverts usually focus on their own thoughts and feelings and think things through before acting.
-Their thoughtful, well-prepared, fact- and detail-oriented qualities keep them focused and attentive to their responsibilities, making them well-suited for research or management tasks that require much thought and planning.
+Introverts are often preoccupied with their thoughts and feelings and think carefully before acting.
+Their thoughtful, well-prepared, detail-oriented qualities make them great for research or management tasks requiring much thought and planning.

-We often have this perception that only the most popular and chattiest become leaders.
+We often assume that only the most popular and social people can be leaders.
 However, have you considered what it takes to be respected and qualified to lead a team?
-As mentioned earlier, we don’t always have to be humorous or cheerful in our words or personalities.
-Based on my observation of some great leaders, it doesn’t have to be this way to be respected.

-- Skilful: demonstrate your professionalism and talents in a modest way.
-Focus on lessons learned when sharing your past achievements;
+- Skilful: demonstrate your professionalism and talents modestly.
+Focus on lessons learned when sharing past accomplishments.

-- Articulate and thoughtful: convey ideas and arguments clearly and reasonably;
+- Articulate and thoughtful: communicate ideas and arguments clearly and reasonably.

 - Mind your language and manners: consider the impact of your words.
-We all expect leaders to have the right values;
+Leaders should have the correct values.

-- Tolerance and smile: even if you are not good at communicating, a warm smile is the simplest way to make yourself more approachable.
+- Forgiving and smile: even if you’re not good at communicating, a warm smile is the simplest way to make yourself more approachable.

-I, like many others, am a person who prefers to act as a doorkeeper or supporter on a team.
-I don’t want to show authority, but rather for everyone to cooperate and grow while valuing every trait and quality.
-Therefore, it is important to recognise our qualities and find what leadership or working style works for us.
+I prefer to serve as a doorkeeper or supporter rather than a leader.
+Everyone should collaborate and grow while valuing every trait and quality.
+Recognizing our qualities and determining what leadership or working style works best is essential.

-In my opinion, working with someone different is the best way to build a team.
-So, whether introverts, extroverts, or people with different traits, personalities or values, as long as they differ, the team can grow more diversity and learn from one another.
-Do you think the same as I do?
+Partnering with someone different is the best approach to building a team.
+So, regardless of whether an introvert, extrovert, or someone with different traits, personalities, or values, as long as they differ, the team can become more diverse and learn from one another.
+Do you agree?

 Adjusting your Footsteps

-- Arrive earlier: give yourself plenty of time to relax, prepare and tidy up your outfit.
+- Arrive early: give yourself time to relax, prepare, and ensure your outfit is neat.

-- Rest afterwards: spend some time alone and pamper yourself.
+- Rest afterwards: take some time alone, relax and reward yourself.